-Using a fuel card in Sri Lanka becomes a regular thing, but it will either save your money or take it all.
+Using a fuel card becomes a regular thing, but it will either save your money or take it all.
 It’s up to you to decide.

-A corporate fuel card for Sri Lanka looks just like your average credit card, but you can only use it to pay for fuel.
+A corporate fuel card looks just like your average credit card, but you can only use it to pay for fuel.

 So why would anyone have a separate card for fuel?